vinnyw/dev-env/chroot.md

 EOF
 ```

-If this chroot is to be used for compiling and packaging then enable the source repositories is recomended
+If this chroot is to be used for compiling and packaging then enable the source repositories is recommended

 ```bash
 schroot -c focal-amd64 -u root -- <<EOF